Coburg North, Melbourne — Serving All of Victoria

 Filter upgrades on existing canopies

-Switching from baffle to honeycomb (or vice versa) on an existing canopy is usually straightforward — both filter types use the same standard slot dimensions and frame mounting.
+Switching between filter types on an existing canopy is usually straightforward — most filter types use the same standard slot dimensions and frame mounting.
 The exception is older canopies with non-standard slots, where bespoke replacements are needed.

 Two considerations before upgrading filters on an existing canopy:

-• Pressure drop check on the fan — if you're going from baffle to honeycomb on a tightly-sized fan, the higher pressure drop may push your exhaust below the AS 1668.2 minimum for your process type.
+• Pressure drop check on the fan — going from honeycomb to baffle on a tightly-sized fan adds pressure drop, which can push your exhaust below the AS 1668.2 minimum for your process type.
 Verify before swapping.

 We also covered why upgrading the canopy's other components matters when you upgrade filters in our essential canopy upgrades guide.